haiya512/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/03-Practice-Test-OS-Upgrades.md

   ```
   </details>

-- Run the command 'kubectl get pods -o wide' and get the list of nodes the pods are placed on
+- Run the command `kubectl get pods -o wide` and get the list of nodes the pods are placed on

   <details>